bartonlp/site-class/README.md

 # Class Methods

-While there are a number of methods for each of the major classes there are really only a small handfull you will use on a regular bases.
+While there are a number of methods for each of the major classes there are really only a small handful you will use on a regular bases.
 The one must used have some documentation with them.

 ## SiteClass methods: